ayohx/flysolo/docs/stories/STORY-011-rate-limiting-and-caching.md

 -- Index for efficient lookups and cleanup
 CREATE INDEX IF NOT EXISTS idx_content_cache_brand_id ON brand_content_cache(brand_id);
 CREATE INDEX IF NOT EXISTS idx_content_cache_expires ON brand_content_cache(expires_at);

+-- Enable Row Level Security (required for Supabase access) ALTER TABLE brand_content_cache ENABLE ROW LEVEL SECURITY;

+-- Allow all operations (public access like other tables) CREATE POLICY "Allow all operations on brand_content_cache" ON brand_content_cache FOR ALL USING (true) WITH CHECK (true);
 ```

 ## How It Works Now